gunakkoc/HiPeristaltic/README.md

 ## Step 3: Setting Up Server Side

-Following steps are tested with Rasberry Pi.
+Following steps are tested with Raspberry Pi.
 For other OS, remove the following part from the

 ### Method 1: Use the installation script